 Day 5.
 Easter Sunday

 Today we will see the happiest procession of Holy Week.
 It is full of flowers, fruits, colors, and happiness.
 We will take you by shuttle to the airport of Guatemala City for your flight back home.
 If you would like to spend more time in the country, let us know and we would be more than happy to assist you.

 $950* per guest

 Private transportation, door to door service

 Local certified onsite guides

-The sauna is situated in a coffee farm ten minutes driving from Antigua Guatemala, amidst cypress trees.
-Before the sauna, we can take a half an hour hike in the forest and periodically pick up all the rubbish we find in the forest to contribute with the conservation of the area.
-You will have the chance to take a classical outside wood-burning sauna, with hydrant drinks followed by a light vegan snack, all freshly prepared with a dazzling sight of the volcanoes.
-Duration: Approximately 3 hours.
-Price per guest from: $40
+The sauna is situated in a coffee farm, amidst cypress trees.
+Before the sauna, we can take a half an hour hike in the forest and periodically pick up all the rubbish we find in the forest to contribute to the conservation of the area.
+You will take a classical outside wood-burning sauna, with hydrant drinks followed by a light vegan snack, all freshly prepared with a dazzling sight of the volcanoes.
+Duration: 3 hours.
+Price $40

 Chocolate has a long history in Guatemala.
-Its use and importance dates back to Ancient Mayan civilization.
+Its use and importance date back to Ancient Mayan civilization.
 In this workshop, you will learn about the rich history of chocolate and the process of taking beans to the finished product.
 Finally, you will make your own handmade, customized chocolates to take with you.
 Duration: 1 and a half hours.
-Price per guest from: $15
+Price per guest from $15